GENERALBYTESCOM/batm_test_public/README.md

 > [!WARNING]
 > The **Configuration Cash Currency** must remain **consistent** across all CAS components.
-> Any mismatch between related currency settings is not supported and may lead to unexpected system behavior.
+> Any mismatch between related currency settings is not supported and may prevent proper operation of transactions or configurations.

 **2.3.1 Buy Settings:**